maflcko/DrahtBot/README.md

-Experimental bot scripts to help maintainers of large open source projects.
+Test Experimental bot scripts to help maintainers of large open source projects.
 Also includes some Bitcoin related scripts.

 example cmd